mateovelilla/the_rust_programming_language/README.md

         /// Adds one to the number given.
     ```
+- When use Boxes in Rust:
+    - When you have a type whose size can’t be known at compile time and you want to use a value of that type in a context that requires an exact size.
+    - When you have a large amount of data and you want to transfer ownership but ensure the data won’t be copied when you do so.
+    - When you want to own a value and you care only that it’s a type that implements a particular trait rather than being of a specific type.

 ### TIPS:

 - `Cargo has two main profiles: the dev profile Cargo uses when you run cargo build and the release profile Cargo uses when you run cargo build --release.
 The dev profile is defined with good defaults for development, and the release profile has good defaults for release builds.`